LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

    **Notes:**

-   The allowable values for both the *itable* and *etable* arguments corresponding to built-in tables may be found in section :numref:`Butcher`.
+      The allowable values for both the *itable* and *etable* arguments corresponding to built-in tables may be found in :numref:`Butcher`.

       To choose an explicit table, set *itable* to a negative value.
 This automatically calls :c:func:`ARKStepSetExplicit()`.
+However, if
-However, if the problem is posed in explicit form, i.e. :math:`\dot{y} = f(t,y)`, then we recommend that the ERKStep time-stepper module be used instead of ARKStep.
+      the problem is posed in explicit form, i.e. :math:`\dot{y} = f(t,y)`, then we recommend that the ERKStep time-stepper module be used instead of ARKStep.

       To select an implicit table, set *etable* to a negative value.
       This automatically calls :c:func:`ARKStepSetImplicit()`.

-   If both *itable* and *etable* are non-negative, then these should match an existing implicit/explicit pair, listed in section :numref:`Butcher.additive`.
-This automatically calls :c:func:`ARKStepSetImEx()`.
+      If both *itable* and *etable* are non-negative, then these should match an existing implicit/explicit pair, listed in :numref:`Butcher.additive`.
+This automatically calls
+      :c:func:`ARKStepSetImEx()`.

       In all cases, error-checking is performed to ensure that the tables exist.

-.. _Usage.ARKStep.ARKStepAdaptivityInputTable:
+.. _ARKODE.Usage.ARKStep.ARKStepAdaptivityInputTable:

 Optional inputs for time step adaptivity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The mathematical explanation of ARKODE's time step adaptivity algorithm, including how each of the parameters below is used within the code, is provided in the section :numref:`Mathematics.Adaptivity`.
+The mathematical explanation of ARKODE's time step adaptivity algorithm, including how each of the parameters below is used within the code, is provided in :numref:`ARKODE.Mathematics.Adaptivity`.

 .. cssclass:: table-bordered